Simple questions: What is OneDrive? Why should you use it?

-If you use a PC with Windows 8.1 or Windows 10, a Microsoft Surface tablet, an Xbox One console or a Windows Phone, you surely have encountered the term OneDrive.
-The same is true if you're using Microsoft Office 2013, Microsoft Office 2016 or Office 365.
-Wondering what OneDrive is and what it does?
-If you want an answer to this question, this article will explain everything you need to know:
+If you use a PC or a laptop with Windows 10, a Microsoft Surface tablet, or an Xbox One console, you have undoubtedly already met OneDrive.
+The same is true if you are using Office 365, and even if you use a smartphone with Android.
+Are you wondering what OneDrive is and what it does?
+Do you want to know what the benefits are when using OneDrive?
+Read this article, as it explains everything you need to know:

 What is OneDrive?

 OneDrive is Microsoft's storage service for hosting files in the "cloud."
 It is available for free to all the owners of a Microsoft account.
 OneDrive offers users a simple way to store, sync and share various types of files, with other people and devices on the internet.
 Windows 10, Windows 8.1, and Xbox One also use OneDrive also to synchronize system settings, visual customizations, themes, app settings, and even Microsoft Edge's tabs, browsing history and saved passwords.

 You can access the files stored in your OneDrive space directly from a web browser or, if you are using Windows, directly from the operating system.
 Other means of accessing your OneDrive files include apps for Windows, Xbox, Mac OS, iOS, and Android.

 Historical note: Until January 2014, OneDrive used to be named SkyDrive.
 Before that, just until the launch of Windows 8, it was named Windows Live SkyDrive.
 More information on the history of this service and its previous names can be found on Wikipedia: OneDrive History.